 Here is a second example.
 The "gold standard" in medical experimentation is the double blinded controlled trial.
 This requires extraordinary cooperation from patients.
-Some must take placebos and will only discover that fact at the end of the experiment.
+Some will take placebos and will only discover that fact at the end of the experiment.
 Their efforts as experimental subjects may benefit science and humanity, but not themselves, whereas those taking an effective new drug will also experience a personal benefit.
 But antagonism between the medical community and AIDS patients eroded the willingness to sacrifice.
 Patients took their pills to a lab for analysis, and if they were on placebos they dropped out of the experiment.
 Experiences like these eventually convinced the medical community that it had to work with the AIDS movement rather than against it.
 The process of cooptation involved significant concessions on both sides.

-I wrote a paper on this case based on the point of view I had evolved in my earlier experiences with ALS.6 I focused on the politics of the research system.
+I wrote a paper on this case based on the point of view I had evolved in my earlier experiences with ALS.
+I focused on the politics of the research system.
 The system appeared to be a product of pure scientific rationality and as such inflexible in its design.
 This explains why scientists' initial reactions to the AIDS movement were so negative.
-It seemed to them that irrational patients were blocking the path to a cure for their own disease.
+They thought that irrational patients were blocking the path to a cure for their own disease.
 But in reality many features of the research design were contingent and had no particular basis in a supposedly pure scientific rationality.
-Some aspects of experimental medicine were designed for the convenience of researchers or to "protect" patients.
-Others had scientific value but the price patients were asked to pay for participation was so high they required far more education and a far more collaborative environment than was normally available.
-Scientists managed to evolve a better system as a result of these clashes.
+Some aspects of their experiments were designed for the convenience of researchers or to "protect" patients.
+Others had scientific value but the price patients were asked to pay for participation was so high compliance required far more education and a far more collaborative environment than was normally available.
 Eventually the technical code of experimental medicine was altered under pressure from below.
 This greatly improved access to experimental treatments for patients with incurable disease.
-This is a good example of the effectiveness of democratic interventions into technology by social movements.
+This is a good example of a democratic intervention into technology through protest and controversy.

-In the article I wrote on this case, these general points were embedded in a rather tangled complex of discourses.
-The goal of the article was to establish the legitimacy of patient involvement in research design.
-This goal was incompatible with a paradigm of research derived from the natural sciences in which patients would appear simply as objects.
-From that standpoint patient intervention would be a breakdown in the research process, no different in principle from leaky equipment or a short circuit in the apparatus.
-I attacked this conception of medical research first with a broad reference to Donna Haraway's notion of the cyborg, more out of provocation than conviction.
-But from her outlandish metaphor I extracted the point that I needed, namely, that the body as conceived in medicine is an abstraction from the person in interaction with the medical institution, and not a "natural" object in the same sense as bacteria or stars.
+In the article I wrote on this case, I attempted to establish the legitimacy of patient involvement in research design.
+This approach was incompatible with a scientistic standpoint in which patients would appear simply as objects.
+On that account patient intervention would be a breakdown in the research process, no different in principle from leaky equipment or a short circuit in the apparatus.
+I attacked this conception of medical research with a broad reference to Donna Haraway's notion of the cyborg.
+From her outlandish metaphor I extracted the point that I needed, namely, that the body as conceived in medicine is an abstraction from the person in interaction with the medical institution, and not a "natural" object in the same sense as bacteria or stars.

 This observation was then supported by a review of studies in medical ethics and sociology highlighting the impact of symptomatic care, the placebo effect, and social support on medical outcomes.
-This literature demonstrates that the body conceived in the mechanistic terms of medical science is only part of the story of health.
+This literature demonstrates that the body conceived in mechanistic terms is only part of the story of health.
 But how to take into account the rest of the story?
-The answer cannot be to abandon medical science, the achievements of which are enormous and growing.
+The answer cannot be to abandon medical science, the achievements of which are undeniable.
 Nor can patients await the completion of the scientific project.
 But in practice medical science proves not to be a closed system.
-Its openness is due in part to its still imperfect knowledge but also to a reason of principle: the fact that the patient is a conscious agent and not a passive object and that its experiences and understanding affect its health.
+Its openness is due in part to its still imperfect knowledge but also to a reason of principle: the patient is a conscious agent and not a passive object and therefore experience and understanding affect health.